serpapi/serpapi-golang/README.md

  - KiSS principles

 ### Inspirations
-This project source code and coding style was inspired by Go itself.
+The source code and coding style of this project are inspired by Go.
-This programming language native provides all the recommendation to build awesome software.
+The Go programming language provides native recommendations for building excellent software.

 ### Code quality expectations
  - 0 lint offense: `make lint`